 When you need to cough or sneeze, don't just let it fly.
 The CDC says that a simple cough or sneeze can spread flu germs up to six feet.
 MIT scientists call it a "paint-like pattern of fluid fragmentation."
 It's not that pretty.

-The Remedy Rx: Don't use your hand.
+The Rx: Don't use your hand.
 Cover your mouth and nose with your upper sleeve or the inside of your elbow.

 You Are Going to Work Sick